tmpreston/docs-2/docs/api/application.md

 ### use_jwt_authentication

 Enables default JWT authentication.
-First parameter is private key used in signing.
-Second one defines issuer of the token.
+The first parameter is a private key used in signing.
+The second one defines the issuer of the token.

 **Input:** `string -> string`